-Generally, Massachusetts employees, who have been injured on the job, are entitled to benefits from their employer’s workers’ compensation insurance company.
-But, what about an employee, who suffers and injury that results in a scar based disfigurement?
-It’s not as simple to say that they are entitled to benefits for such scarring.
+Generally, Massachusetts employees who have been injured on the job are entitled to benefits from their employer’s workers’ compensation insurance company.
+But, what about an employee who suffers and injury that results in disfigurement from a scar?
+It’s not as simple to say that they are entitled to workers' compensation benefits.

-The benefits for disfiguring scars are available to injured workers, but only if the scarring appears on the face, hands or neck.
-This means that an injured employee is not entitled to these benefits for disfiguring scars when such scars appear on the arms, legs or torso, even if the scars are clearly visible.
-So, if a woman suffers a serious injury to her leg at work that results in a nasty scar on her leg that is visible when she wears a skirt, as the workers comp laws stand now, she is not entitled to additional benefits for the disfiguring scars.
+Benefits for disfiguring scars are available to injured workers, but only if the scarring appears on the face, hands or neck.
+This means that an injured employee is not entitled to benefits for disfiguring scars when they appear on the arms, legs or torso, even if the scars are clearly visible.
+So, if a woman suffers a serious injury to her leg at work that results in a scar that is visible when she wears a skirt, as the workers comp laws stand now, she is not entitled to additional benefits for the disfiguring scars.

 In 2015, however, an important Bill recently cleared the Massachusetts Senate, which would increase the $15,000 cap on scar based disfigurement as well as eliminate the requirement that the disfiguring scars be on the face, hands, or neck.
 This Bill was prompted by a recent case where a Massachusetts factory worker was injured and suffered second and third degree burns on his legs and had skin from his back, chest, and arms removed for skin grafts.

-If you have been injured on the job and are not sure what your rights are or what to do, contact us, we can help.
+If you have been injured on the job and are not sure what your rights are or what to do, contact our experienced personal injury attorneys today for your free consultation.
 We have significant experience handling workers’ compensation claims and can help you get the maximum benefits you are entitled to.